 - 250px for Mega Banner sites

-Want to test our recommendations?
+Want to test our solutions?
 Do you have any questions about the optimisations we implement to improve your CLS score?
 Please contact your Account Manager or write to us here.